-A year and a half ago I made the trek back to my home town, to fulfil a promise I made to my baby brother.
-Shortly before he died, he asked that his ashes by put in our father’s grave.
+A year and a half ago I made the trek back to my home town, to fulfill a promise I made to my baby brother.
+Shortly before he died, he asked that his ashes be put into our father’s grave.

 The cremation itself was quite an accomplishment, as he had never cared for the idea.
 I found out during that discussion that he was afraid that he could possible be burnt alive, due to someone’s mistake, or incompetence.